POLA-LCS/CPS/README.md

     V = Value      :    A string value
     %%V = F values :    The code of a function
 Info:
-    [--help, -h]    Display this text
-    [--info, -i]    Display all the user keys info
-    F [--info, -i]  Display key info
+    cps (--help | -h)    Display this text cps (--info | -i)    Display all the user keys info cps F (--info | -i)  Display key info
 Run:
-                  Run 0 with default arguments
+    cps               Run 0 with default arguments
-    F             Run F with default arguments
-    F % <p...>    Run F with arguments <p>
+    cps F             Run F with default arguments cps F % <p...>    Run F with arguments <p>

     Tip: Dot (.) skips argument assign
 Set:
-    F = V    Set V to F
+    cps F = V    Set V to F
-    F + V    Append V with the same logic as set
-    F - V    Prepend V with the same logic as set
-    F ^ F2   Switch F with F2
+    cps F + V    Append V with the same logic as set cps F - V    Prepend V with the same logic as set cps F ^ F2   Switch F with F2

     Tip: "%%V" = The values of a function (cps F = %%V)
 Delete:
-    F = .
+    cps F = .
 Deletes F
-    F + .
-Deletes the last command of F
-    F - .
+    cps F + .
+Deletes the last command of F cps F - .
 Deletes the first command of F
 Arguments:
-    F %% A V       Set function F argument A value to V F %% A .
+    cps F %% A V       Set function F argument A value to V cps F %% A .
 Deletes argument A from F
 ```